Euphemia “Fanny” Deichert, 94, Flasher, passed away peacefully January 5, 2020 at St. Vincent’s Nursing Home, Bismarck, ND.

 Fanny was preceded in death by her loving husband, Martin, her parents, five sisters, three brothers, six brothers-in-law, and her daughter-in-law.

 A special thank you to Fanny’s sister Daisy, for spending so much time caring for her and visiting her while in Lakewood and St. Vincents.

 Please go to her Tribute Wall to sign the guestbook and share memories with her family.

-To send flowers to Fanny's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Fanny Deichert, please visit our floral store.